clintcolding/clintcolding.github.io/godaddy-api-and-powershell-part-2.md

 ## Parameters

 Based on the API docs, I knew I would need three parameters: domain, type, and name.
 I also knew that the value of type was restricted to either A, AAAA, CNAME, MX, NS, SOA, SRV, or TXT.
-I used the parameter attribute [ValidateSet](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_functions_advanced_parameters#validateset-attribute) to limit the possible input to only those options.
+I used the parameter attribute [ValidateSet](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_functions_advanced_parameters#validateset-attribute target="_blank") to limit the possible input to only those options.
 ValidateSet is also used by intellisense for tab completion.

-I also knew that if I wanted to use the Name parameter that I would have to use the Type parameter as well.
-I used the [ParameterSetName](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_functions_advanced_parameters#parametersetname-argument) argument to accomplish this.
+In order to use the Name parameter, I had to also use the Type parameter.
+I used the [ParameterSetName](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_functions_advanced_parameters#parametersetname-argument target="_blank") argument to accomplish this.

 This is what my parameter block looked like: